michaelthoreau/michaelthoreau.github.io/projects.md

 ![Point Cloud](../img/point_cloud.jpg){: height="250px"}

-I used am assumption world was sensed from above e.g. from a [ground vehicle](https://scholar.google.com/citations?user=QAVcuWUAAAAJ&hl=en) in this case.
-With this simplification, I used a spatial filter on a height map generated from the highest points in each pixel.
+I used a useful assumption that the world was sensed from above, in this case from an autonomous [ground vehicle](https://scholar.google.com/citations?user=QAVcuWUAAAAJ&hl=en).
+With this simplification, I used a spatial filter on a height map generated from the highest points in each pixel in an x,y grid.
 With a few heuristics and a hand tuned gradient threshold, a map is generated for navigation:

 ![Point Cloud](../img/obstacles.jpg){: height="250px"}